cloudbank/ruby/ccProcessor/cmd/readme.txt

+note: tests are still under refactor from previous

 /ccProcessor
   this is a credit card processor that uses luhn10 to verify cc number and process methods as they are called off from a text file